theupdateframework/python-tuf/docs/QUICKSTART.rst

 Step 2: Generate Keys
 ---------------------

 Generate keys for the root, targets, snapshot, and timestamp roles.
-These keys are used to sign the TUF metadata files that ensure the integrity and authenticity of the repository:
+These keys are used to sign the TUF metadata files, ensuring the integrity and authenticity of the repository:

 .. code-block:: bash